thunderbiscuit/devkit-wallet/README.md

 <br>

+## 🚨 🚨 🚨 Notice 🚨 🚨 🚨

+This repository is kept up as a public archive.

-📣 Note: the `advanced-features` version of this app is now developed as part of the [bitcoindekvit GitHub organization](https://github.com/bitcoindevkit) under the name [bdk-kotlin-example-wallet](https://github.com/bitcoindevkit/bdk-kotlin-example-wallet).
+The Devkit Wallet app is alive and well!
+But it is now developed as part of the [bitcoindekvit GitHub organization](https://github.com/bitcoindevkit) under the name [bdk-kotlin-example-wallet](https://github.com/bitcoindevkit/bdk-kotlin-example-wallet).

 <br>

+## Variants of the app

 The _Android Devkit Demo Bitcoin Wallet_ (we're calling it _Devkit Wallet_ for short) is a simple testnet Bitcoin wallet built as a reference app for the [bitcoindevkit](https://github.com/bitcoindevkit) on Android.
 It is purposely lean on Android-specific bells and whistles in order to keep the focus on bitcoin fundamentals and the bitcoindevkit API.